shangigeva/sunday/README.md

 - **Node.js:** As the backend runtime environment for server-side scripting.
 - **React:** For building dynamic and interactive user interfaces.
 - **Vite:** For fast and efficient development and building processes.
+- **MongoDB:** As the database management system for storing task data.

 ## Getting Started